 Bitaps

 Bitaps is a blockchain explorer for the Bitcoin, Litecoin, and Ethereum blockchains.
-In addition to providing a way to explore the blockchains, the platform also provides a set of APIs and developer tools that allow applications and businesses to access real-time data on the protocol.
+In addition to providing a way to explore blockchains, the platform offers APIs and developer tools that enable applications and businesses to access real-time data from the protocol.

 The Explorer was created by a team of developers based in Europe.
 It is now managed by Bitaps Technologies LLC, a company also headquartered in Europe.